oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 # Link Data from Private Object Storage Buckets

 ## Introduction
-In this lab, you will link to data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into your Oracle Autonomous Database instance, in preparation for exploration and analysis.
+In this lab, you will link to data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into your Oracle Autonomous AI Database instance, in preparation for exploration and analysis.

 You will practice linking to data from a **private** Object Storage bucket.
 You learn how to set up and use an authentication token and object store credentials to access sensitive data in the private object store.

-> **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.
+> **Note:** While this lab uses Oracle Autonomous AI Lakehouse, the steps are identical for loading data into an Oracle Autonomous AI Transaction Processing database.

 Estimated Time: 20 minutes